l2dy-sonarcloud/MacThrottle/README.md

 - May report slightly different (typically lower) values than SMC

 The displayed temperature is the maximum reading across all available CPU sensors.

+### Fan Speed

+On Macs with fans, MacThrottle reads fan speed from the SMC using standard fan keys (`FNum` for count, `F0Ac`/`F1Ac` for actual RPM, `F0Mx`/`F1Mx` for maximum RPM).
+The speed is displayed as a percentage of maximum capacity and shown as a dashed cyan line on the history graph.

+Fanless Macs (like MacBook Air) won't show fan data or the "Show Fan Speed" toggle.

 ## Requirements